 Skip to main content

 Build mode vs Plan mode.
 In Build mode Mythos builds directly from your prompt.
-In Plan mode it questions → designs → plans first, then builds.
-Toggle it next to the send button.
-Planning is free — you only spend credits when the build actually runs.
+In Plan mode it questions → drafts → waits for approval, then starts the normal Build.
+Each accepted AI turn in Plan mode costs 1 credit; the Build after approval is charged separately.

 Why use it